toptal/picasso/.changeset/violet-jokes-deny.md

 ---

-- introduce auto-save decorator for forms
+- introduce form-values-change decorator for forms